 Yes – gas and wood fireplaces can emit carbon monoxide.
 Ensure your chimney has proper ventilation, open a window a crack, and make sure the space has good airflow to limit exposure.

 No matter what type of fireplace you are getting installed or currently have, make sure you understand the costs and risks associated with them.
-Always practice fire safety and make sure your home insurance provider knows about your fireplace.
+Always practice fire safety and make sure your insurer knows about your fireplace.
 It may be a good idea to get personal contents insurance.